AckerlyXu/heima/articles/service-bus-messaging/service-bus-performance-improvements.md

-<properties
+---
-   pageTitle="Best practices for improving performance using Azure Service Bus | Microsoft Azure" description="Describes how to use Service Bus to optimize performance when exchanging brokered messages. " services="service-bus" documentationCenter="na" authors="sethmanheim" manager="timlt"
+title: Best practices for improving performance using Azure Service Bus | Microsoft Azure
+description: Describes how to use Service Bus to optimize performance when exchanging brokered messages.
-    editor="" />
-<tags
-    ms.service="service-bus"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="na"
-    ms.date="02/02/2017"
-    ms.author="sethm" />
+services: service-bus
+documentationCenter: na
+authors: sethmanheim
+manager: timlt
+editor: ''

+ms.service: service-bus
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 02/02/2017
+ms.author: sethm
+---

 # Best Practices for performance improvements using Service Bus Messaging
-This article describes how to use [Azure Service Bus Messaging](/documentation/services/service-bus/) to optimize performance when exchanging brokered messages.
+This article describes how to use [Azure Service Bus Messaging](../service-bus/index.md) to optimize performance when exchanging brokered messages.
 The first part of this topic describes the different mechanisms that are offered to help increase performance.
 The second part provides guidance on how to use Service Bus in a way that can offer the best performance in a given scenario.

 Throughout this topic, the term "client" refers to any entity that accesses Service Bus.
 A client can take the role of a sender or a receiver.
 The term "sender" is used for a Service Bus queue or topic client that sends messages to a Service Bus queue or topic.
 The term "receiver" refers to a Service Bus queue or subscription client that receives messages from a Service Bus queue or subscription.